Robert Martin Higgins

 Another page states…

 that the above named Robert Higgins departed this life on the 29th July _____(something can’t read) leaving we his lawful widow and Robert Higgins aged 18 years, Sarah aged 15 years, Eliza aged 13, James aged 10, Charles aged 6, William aged 8, Ellen aged 5 and Joseph aged 5 his lawful children him surviving.

-Aged about 44, Ellen died 3 February 1874 at Towamba NSW (7025/1874).
+Eight years later, and aged about 44, Ellen died 3 February 1874 at Towamba NSW (7025/1874).
 The NSW BDM record lists her as Helen, as does the Towamba cemetery record.
 But Thomas is listed as the father, so it’s very likely it was her despite a perhaps misheard version of Ellen.

 * Robert Higgins was born 19 March 1848 (V18482006 33A/1848) at Cooma NSW.
 He married Mary Ann Laing at Eden in 1874 (2300/1874).
 He died on May 25, 1907 (4671/1907) and is buried at Towamba.
 When Robert died, he left the farm to his daughter Isabella Ann who married Faulkner then Donald Laing son of Allan Laing.
 Researcher, Kerrie Beers found this referral – “He (Donald Laing) married the former Miss Annie Higgins of Towamba (who predeceased him) and on doing so took over and managed the well known Higgins farm for 58 years.
 This he did with his only son Charlie with marked success right up until the time of his death.”